perladvent/perldotcom/content/article/why-i-hate-json-and-you-can-too-.md

 `\uXXXX` notation it represents all
 UTF-8 characters via UTF-16 notation.
-While that’s fine for applications whose strings consist solely of characters from the Basic Multilingual Plane (BMP)—Unicode code points below 65,536—it’s awkward for representing anything beyond this range.
-Unfortunately, given the prevalence of emoji characters, it’s not at all unusual to need to represent Unicode characters above the BMP in a JSON document.
+While that’s fine for applications whose strings consist solely of characters from the Basic Multilingual Plane (BMP)—Unicode code points below 65,536—it’s awkward for anything outside this range.
+Given the prevalence of emoji characters nowadays, it’s not unlikely to need to represent Unicode characters above the BMP in a JSON document.

-This is possible, of course, but it has to be done as UTF-16 would represent such a character.
-This makes it harder for a human to read and write JSON;
+You can do this by encoding the raw UTF-8, but some JSON has be encoded as plain ASCII.
+In that context we have to encode all characters as UTF-16 would represent them.
+This makes it a bit harder for a human to read and write JSON;
-how many would intuit that `"\ud83d\udca9"` is actually the pile-of-poo emoji (💩, U+1f4a9)?
+for example, the pile-of-poo emoji (💩, U+1f4a9) is encoded as `"\ud83d\udca9"`.

 # 3. Human Unfriendliness: Comments